Mega Man Battle Network: Other games

 Rockman.EXE: The Medal Operation, and Rockman.EXE: Battle Chip Stadium are a pair of arcade games released in 2005 and 2006; The Medal Operation is a medal game based on Battle Network 5 where players could win chocolate, and Battle Chip Stadium uses the familiar battle system and is based upon Battle Network 6.
 Service for Battle Chip Stadium ended in April 2014.

 Two mobile games were released in Japan, Rockman.EXE: Phantom of Network in 2004, and Rockman.EXE: Legend of Network in 2006; both games feature the same gameplay as the mainline entries and include exclusive characters.
 As of January 1, 2018, both games are no longer available for purchase.
 Despite their obscurity, many people have wished for them to see a re-release of them onto modern platforms.
 Both mobile games were eventually preserved in 2023, and received a fan translation in 2024, allowing the games to be played in English.

 A compilation, Mega Man Battle Network Legacy Collection, was released in April 2023, bringing the series to Nintendo Switch, PlayStation 4, and Windows.
 The compilation includes all six of the numbered games, including both versions of Battle Network 3–6.
-Physical versions of the collection are sold as one game, while digital versions split the games between two volumes.
+Physical versions of the collection are sold as one game, while digital versions split the games between two separate volumes.

 Other media

 Anime

 The games were adapted into an anime series titled MegaMan NT Warrior, which premiered in Japan on March 4, 2002, and concluded on September 30, 2006, lasting 209 episodes; the English dub of the series was handled by Viz Media, who outsourced the voice acting to the Ocean Group.
 It lasted for five series, subtitled EXE, Axess, Stream, Beast and Beast+, although only EXE and Axess would be dubbed into English.
-An alternate English dub by Voiceovers Unlimited would air in South-East Asian countries, which followed the Japanese script more closely, and lacked the censorship NT Warrior had.
+An alternate English dub by Voiceovers Unlimited would air in South-East Asian countries, which followed the Japanese script more closely, and lacked the censorship that NT Warrior had.

 A film set during the events of Stream, Rockman.EXE the Movie: Program of Light and Darkness, premiered in Japanese theatres on March 12, 2005, as a double-billing with the Duel Masters film Duel Masters: Curse of the Deathphoenix.
 The film grossed a total of US$6,178,840 within three weeks of its release.